RennyC4/TAoV/readme.txt

 law56ker - Support, suggestions, and reporting bugs

-Tomaz for the new font (conchars) replacement that's actually readable and straight compared to the old one

 PeachesTheDemon for his 'tall grass' sprite which replaced my ugly attempt, which was then replaced with a 3D grass model

 Seth Galbraith (sgalbrai@krl.org), I used some of his GPL models but not that many, pretty talented person!
-He also invented dithered water for Quake :)
+Fun fact: he also invented sprite based dithered water for Quake :)

 MauveBib - Helped with coding shadows tilting on sloped ground, new vigil skins on the old poly model, angular slope work, and also helped with the armor pickup code for